phillbush/legv8/README.md

 It is the final project of the Computer Organization and Architecture course of the Computer Science department of the University of Brasilia.

-LEGv8 is a simple subset of the ARMv8 AArch64 architecture.
+LEGv8 is a simple subset of the ARMv8 AArch64 architecture;
-LEGv8 is a 64-bit architecture that uses 32-bit instructions.
+it is a 64-bit architecture that uses 32-bit instructions.
 It has 32 registers, each 64-bits wide, (one of them always zero).
 To simplify the design, this CPU uses the Harvard memory architecture;
 this architecture uses two memories: one for the program itself (the program memory) and another for the data the program uses (the data memory).
 It differs from the Von Neumann architecture in which there is a single memory.

 All files are in public domain.

 ## FILES

-* `CPU-pipelined:`   A pipelined implementation of a LEGv8 CPU.
+* `CPU-pipelined`:   A pipelined implementation of a LEGv8 CPU.
-* `CPU-singlecycle:` A single-cycle implementation of a LEGv8 CPU.
+* `CPU-singlecycle`: A single-cycle implementation of a LEGv8 CPU.
-* `include:`         Headers defining constants such as bus sizes and opcodes.
+* `include`:         Headers defining constants such as bus sizes and opcodes.
-* `modules:`         Modules shared by all implementations.
+* `modules`:         Modules shared by all implementations.
-* `samples:`         A sample program written in LEGv8 assembly.
+* `samples`:         A sample program written in LEGv8 assembly.
-* `tools:`           Some AWK tools (an assembler and a testbench generator).
+* `tools`:           AWK tools (an assembler and a testbench generator).

 ## USAGE